Fortune-Adekogbe/ReadReceipt/README.md

 # ReadReceipt

-This project implements a Telegram bot that can extract line items from a video recording of a grocery receipt.
+This project implements a bot that can extract line items from a scanned grocery receipt either as a PDF or as a video.
 It currently leverages Google's Gemini models for its advanced video understanding and OCR capabilities.
+Video processing is best done via the included Gradio app as Telegram has a size limit.

 ## Features
-*   Telegram bot interface for easy interaction.
+*   Telegram bot interface for easy interaction with PDFs.
+*   Gradio app interface for easy interaction with Videos.
 *   Utilizes Google Gemini models for powerful image- or video-based OCR and data extraction.
 *   Extracts item name, quantity purchased, and cost per item.
 *   Handles scrolling/panning videos of receipts.